 I hope you have your notebooks.
 I hope you have a list of friends with whom you are going to share this lecture.
 Today we want to share a lecture on “The Magic Word.”
 And that magic word is, ‘______________’.
 Attitude opens new doors.

 Let us just think about a few obstacles.
 What are some of the comments you sometimes hear?
-“Why do students have a poor attitude?”
+“Why do people have a poor attitude?”
 Ever heard something like that?
-“Why can I not get students to do anything?”
+“Why can I not get members to do anything?”
 Ever heard something like that?
 “Why have my children turned out the way they have?”
 “Why have I not gotten the breaks, or had luck like others did?”
 Have you ever felt like that?
 David felt like that.
 He wrote a Psalm about how good everything goes for the unbelievers, and how bad everything went for himself.
 “Why do people not accept me for what I am?
 They should know that I am doing better than other people, and that I am more intelligent and more spiritual.
 Why do others not like to talk to me?”
 Such questions as these are heard every day.
 Both young people and adults are bothered by them.
-The CBLT Centers have the opportunity to help find the answers.
+In this lecture you will have the opportunity to find some answers.

 Let me tell you something -- Many of these problems are ________ ________________ problems.
 They are the result of a poor attitude.
 It is important that students not only do right, but do it with the right attitude.
 Proverbs 4:23 says: